polymathic-institute/polybok/Literature Notes/Art and Design/Typography/Basic Typography Design.md

 Show examples of clear space, and misuse.
 Colour palette, primary and secondary colours.

-Ultimately, these all cultivate into a brand guideline, possibly in conjunction with [Brand Positioning](Literature%20Notes/Art%20and%20Design/Brand%20Design/Brand%20Positioning.md) and [Tone of Voice for Brands](Literature%20Notes/Communication/Copyrighting/Tone%20of%20Voice%20for%20Brands.md).
+Ultimately, these all cultivate into a brand guideline, possibly in conjunction with [Brand Positioning](Literature%20Notes/Art%20and%20Design/Brand%20Design/Brand%20Positioning.md) and [Creating a Tone of Voice Guide](Literature%20Notes/Communication/Copyrighting/Creating%20a%20Tone%20of%20Voice%20Guide.md).

-##### Useful Definitions
+## Useful Definitions

 * Kerning is the space between letters in the type.
 * Ascender is the upstroke above the X-height.